-I've previously volunteered and worked in a learning center for adults with disabilities, and facilitated a weekly book club for people with disabilities.
-I want to use my passion for disabilities, along with my MLS degree and dedication to reading, to specialize library services for children and teens with disabilities.
+In partnership with that organization, I also led a monthly storytime for adults with disabilities, and facilitated a weekly book club for people with disabilities.
+I strive to use my passion for disabilities, along with my MLS degree and dedication to reading, to specialize library services for children and teens with disabilities.
 When I'm not reading, you can find me playing around elsewhere on the internet.